 Address: Harjatie 4, 99130 Levi, Finland

-These units provide an adventure of a lifetime to the guests, and besides the well-equipped glass igloos, the hotel has a specially crafted Northern Lights house which is specially designed for you to enjoy aurora viewing.
+These units provide an adventure of a lifetime to the guests.
+Besides the well-equipped glass igloos, the hotel has a specially crafted Northern Lights house specially designed for you to enjoy aurora viewing.

 It is also popular for the delicious Scandinavian dishes they serve.
 The best time to visit here is between September to March.